JSsixtyfour/smashremix/readme.txt

-YOU DON'T BELONG HERE IF YOU ARE NOT A HACKER OR HAVE INTEREST IN THE CODE.
+THIS IS ONLY FOR THOSE INTERESTED IN THE SOURCE CODE OF THE MOD.
 PLEASE DOWNLOAD THE RELEASE VERSION BY CLICKING THE RELEASE TAB.
 =======
 The original xdelta will generate a smash rom that is compatible with our ASM code.
 Much of our edits are done within the compressed files within the rom.
 If you utilize a vanilla Smash 64 rom, it will not work correctly.